 "fruchterman-reingold"

-"sugiyama": Hierarchical layout for DAGs (requires only directed edges)"fruchterman-reingold": Fast spring-electrical layout (works with all edge types)"kamada-kawai": High-quality stress minimization (works with all edge types)"bipartite": Bipartite layout (requirespartitionparameter)"tiered": Multi-tier layout (requirestiersparameter)
+"sugiyama": Hierarchical layout for DAGs (requires only directed edges)"fruchterman-reingold": Fast spring-electrical layout (works with all edge types)"kamada-kawai": High-quality stress minimization (works with all edge types)"bipartite": Bipartite layout (requirespartitionparameter)"tiered": Multi-tier layout (requirestiersparameter)"circle": Place nodes evenly along a circle

 - packing_ratio